 Is it dirty laundry?
 Someone’s feet?
 Whatever it is, dealing with an odor for hours is not an appealing way to spend your road trip.
 Rolling down the windows may not be an option.

 Bring a box of dryer sheets along for the trip.
 Open the box and sit it somewhere to give your car a fresh smell.
 You can even stick one in the air vent to blow the scent through the car.
 Place them in your luggage to help keep your clothes from getting that hot car smell, as well.

 Road trips mean your car is going to get messy.
 I usually make it a point to try and empty out any trash whenever we stop for gas.
 To make it easier and keep the car cleaner between pit stops, try one of these hacks.

 Solution: Cereal container trash bin

 Put a waste basket sized trash bag inside a plastic cereal bin.
 Use this to collect trash during the trip.

 Cupholders are always getting filled with crumbs, garbage, and sometimes spills.
 Line your cupholders with cupcake liners to catch all the nastiness and simply throw away when you need to.

 Too Many Bags!

 I’m throwing this in as a bonus.
-We haven’t used this yet ourselves, but we’re seriously considering

-	it for this upcoming trips because we’re making multiple stops.
-If we’re going to be stopping

-	overnight just once, we usually pack everything for that one night in a single overnight bag.
-By

-	doing that, we don’t have to bring every suitcase into the hotel.
+We haven’t used this yet ourselves, but we’re seriously considering it for this upcoming trips because we’re making multiple stops.
+If we’re going to be stopping overnight just once, we usually pack everything for that one night in a single overnight bag.
+By doing that, we don’t have to bring every suitcase into the hotel.

-	Got a road trip sanity-saving life hack that we didn’t include?
+Got a road trip sanity-saving life hack that we didn’t include for a stress-free family road trip?
 Let us know about it!
-Leave a

-	comment below!
+Leave a comment below!